mautic/user-documentation/docs/configuration/settings.rst

   :width: 600
   :alt: Screenshot showing Segment Settings Configuration in Mautic

-* **Show warning if Segment hasn’t been rebuilt for X hours** - Segments are rebuilt when the :ref:`cron jobs<segment cron jobs>` are fired.
+* **Show warning if Segment hasn’t been rebuilt for X hours** - Every time a :ref:`cron jobs<segment cron jobs>` runs, Segments are rebuilt.
 If there is an error that prevents a Segment from rebuilding, Mautic displays a warning message.
 This field allows you to configure the allowable length of time between rebuilds, after which the warning message appears.

 Company settings
 ****************